wschnicke/dotfiles/README.md

-# Will's .zshrc
+# my dotfiles

-My personal .zshrc configuration, uploaded as an offset backup and as a public service.
+my personal root dotfiles, uploaded as an offset backup and as the least useful public service imaginable.

+dots not included.